 Spanish verbs that end in -uar are conjugated with the same endings as regular -ar verbs, but most -uar verbs require accents in certain conjugations.

 Acabar is a regular -ar verb meaning “to finish, complete, come to an end.”

 The reflexive construction, used mainly with pronominal verbs, can also be used passively to describe accidental and unplanned occurrences.

-Caer is irregular in the first person singular.
-Learn the conjugations, uses, and expressions with caer.
+Caer – to fall – is irregular in the first person singular.

-Spanish verb conjugations can be divided into simple tenses and compound tenses, and compound tenses can be subdivided into two categories: progressive tenses and perfect tenses.
-This lesson will explain what you need to know about compound tenses.
+Spanish verb conjugations can be divided into two categories: simple tenses and compound tenses, and the latter can be further divided into two categories: progressive tenses and perfect tenses.

 The conditional is one of the simplest Spanish verb forms.
 There is only one set of endings and most verbs – even those which are irregular in the present tense – use their infinitive as the root of the conjugation.

 The conditional is a verb mood used for actions that are not guaranteed to occur; often they are dependent on certain conditions.
 It is equivalent to "would" in English.